ARTICLE I - MEMBERSHIP

 (b) Member requesting termination; or

-(c) Cooperative learning that the member has permanently ceased purchasing electric energy from the Cooperative.
+(c) Cooperative learning that the member has stopped purchasing electric service from the Cooperative.

 Termination of a member does not: (1) release the member from debts, liabilities, or obligations owed to the Cooperative; or (2) release the Cooperative from the obligation to retire and pay Capital Credits to the former member or obligations to the former member regarding the Cooperative’s dissolution.
-Upon a member’s termination from the Cooperative, and after deducting amounts owed to the Cooperative, the Cooperative must return to the member any amount provided in the governing documents.
+After termination of a membership, such person may not again become a member except upon a new application as provided in Section 1 of this Article.
+The board of trustees may establish such additional terms and conditions for renewed membership as it determines to be reasonably necessary to assure the applicant’s compliance with all membership obligations.

 ARTICLE II - RIGHTS AND LIABILITIES OF MEMBERS